Eurowings long-haul plane in checks after engine cover incident

-BERLIN The first plane due to operate long-haul routes for Eurowings, the budget arm of Lufthansa (LHAG.DE), is being checked after a section of the engine cover fell off during take-off on Tuesday.
+BERLIN Oct 20 The first plane due to operate long-haul routes for Eurowings, the budget arm of Lufthansa , is being checked after a section of the engine cover fell off during take-off on Tuesday.

 "At no point were the 169 passengers and 13 crew in any danger," Lufthansa unit Germanwings, which will be merged into the Eurowings brand next year, said in a statement.